Novvan/Novvan/Readme.md

 ### Hi there, my name's Ian, nice to meet you. 👋

-## I'm a Student, and Fullstack multiplatform Developer!
+## I'm a full-stack web developer that's gotten really interested in flutter and video-game development!

-### I'm also a videogame dev student

 - 🔭 I’m currently working on different flutter apps!
 - 🌱 I’m also learning everything that I can 🤓